Sukimoko: The Next Installment

 For that matter, Christina thinks further...but her train of thought is cut short as the new bartender suddenly turns and looks directly at her.
 There's a deadly serious new look in the girl's eyes that chills her.
 She looks away quickly, out at the empty golf course.
 When she glances back, the new bartender is still looking at her.
 She turns and leaves the bar, intent on seeking company at the Manila Hotel.

 Rocky nods.
-“At this rate we should be nearing Angeles and Clark by dawn.”
+"At this rate we should be nearing Angeles and Clark Airfield by dawn."

 From the rice sellers shop, Irene's 16-year-old daughter Conception watches as her cousins Francisco and Emiliano rush about playing war with sticks as guns.
 At that moment, beyond the boys, down the street, appears a scene that it takes her a moment to fully comprehend.
 Japanese troops, march toward her and the boys in formation.
 Francisco and Emiliano stand still and drop their sticks.Suddenly, a gray-haired Filpino man with a rifle steps between Conception and the two boys, and the Japanese, shouting at the newcomers with words she is too far away to hear.